Northwestern University’s Midwest Academic Talent Search (NUMATS) and ATYP

 - Deadlines are:

-- Other dates for the SAT or ACT are available later in the year, but these are highly recommended.
+- Other dates for the SAT or ACT are available in May and June, but these are highly recommended.

 - NUMATS uses a three-step process

 - Step One: Identifying students using: state test scores, achievement test scores, past talent search participant, qualification for school gifted program, teacher and/or parent nomination

 - Step Two: Administer above-grade-level tests